pivotal/docs-tas-adapter/technical-architecture.md

 Application source code is packaged and transmitted by CF clients to the Korifi API where it is converted into a single-layer container image, or "source image", that can be used by Tanzu Build Service.
 When CF clients create a Cloud Foundry Build through the Korifi API this is translated into a "BuildWorkload" custom resource by Korifi.
 By default, Application Service Adapter will use its `kpack-image-builder` controller to translate this "BuildWorkload" directly into Tanzu Build Service resources and a "build Pod" will be scheduled to build the app using Tanzu Buildpacks.
 Tanzu Buildpacks are [Cloud Native Buildpacks](https://buildpacks.io/) and can be thought of as an evolution of the [Cloud Foundry buildpacks](https://docs.cloudfoundry.org/buildpacks/) that Cloud Foundry operators may be familiar with.
 They differ mainly in that there are a few [configuration differences](buildpack-differences.md) and that they produce OCI container images instead of Cloud Foundry droplets.

-### Note on Blobstores
+### Note on blobstores
-Operators of Tanzu Application Service may be familiar with the platform's "blobstore" or object storage for application source code and staged droplets.
+Operators of Tanzu Application Service may be familiar with the platform's "blobstore," or object storage for application source code and staged droplets.
 Application Service Adapter does not rely on a blobstore and instead uses the image registry that is configured at installation time for storing source code and runnable app images.

 ## <a id="service"></a>Services